ANNUAL COUNTS OF PLANTS

 The first two Southern Marsh Orchids were planted on Brook Meadow on June 17, 2007.
 They were donated by orchid expert Nigel Johnson who had grown them in pots from originals collected from the colony on South Moor at Langstone.
 Nigel said the plants would seed themselves and would multiply over time and he was right!
 Here are the first two that were planted.

-As shown in the following chart, Southern Marsh Orchids have steadily increased in numbers from the 2 that were originally planted in 2007 to a record 31 in 2017.
+As shown in the following chart, Southern Marsh Orchids steadily increased in numbers from the 2 that were originally planted in 2007 to 31 in 2017.
 However, this total was significantly eclipsed in 2018 when a total of 102 flowering spikes were counted.
 We are catching up, but our count remains modest in comparison with other local sites, such as, Fishbourne Meadows which boasts around 500 and South Moor, Langstone which has several thousand.

 Common Spotted Orchids

 Common Spotted Orchids were first seen on Brook Meadow in 2007 but showed very little change in numbers until 2017 following the planting of 10 new plants the previous year.
 Numbers continued to grow in 2018 when a total of 25 flowering spikes were counted.

 Bee Orchids vary a lot from one year to the next.
 This is party due the growth of surrounding vegetation which makes them extremely difficult to find.
 2018 was a particularly difficult year with grasses and other vegetation very dense.
 Hence only three Bee Orchids have been found, though there are more hidden away!